quantmonster/quantmonster.github.io/_posts/2022-09-07-modeling-tips.md

   <li>Low-level implementation details should remain hidden since they do not matter to the user (and are often the "secret sauce" behind the model).</li>
   <li>Visualizations and animations are ideal because they give the user a clear picture of what is going on at a high level and can demonstrate complexity in an aesthetically pleasing way without overwhelming the user.</li>
 </ul>

+<h2>Notes</h2>

+[1] I heard this phrasing (minus the parenthetical) from Jason Roberts, who recalls hearing it from Peter Stone in the context of soccer-playing robots.